-C. World Health Organisation (WHO) declared outbreak of Corona virus Disease (COVID-19) a global pandemic on 11 March 2020.
-Consequent to this, the Government of India declared national wide lockdown on 25 March 2020 and the Company suspended the operations in all ongoing project in compliance with the lockdown instructions issued by the Central and respective State Governments, COVID-19 has impacted the normal business operations of the Company by way of interruption in project execution, supply chain disruption and unavailability of personnel during the lockdown period.
+The outbreak of Coronavirus (COVID-19) pandemic globally and in India is causing significant disturbance and slowdown of economic activity.
+During the year ended 31 March 2021, the Company had to suspend the operations in its ongoing projects in compliance with the lockdown instructions issued by the Central Government and the West Bengal State Governments.
+This impacted the normal business operations of the Company by way of interruption in projects execution, supply chain disruption and unavailability of personnel during the lock-down period.

-The Company has made detailed assessment of its liquidity position and going concern, recoverability and carrying value of its financial and non-financial assets.
+Consequent to these uncertainties/ disruptions caused due to continuation of pandemic, the Company has made assessment of impact of this pandemic on its business operations and has made assessment of its liquidity position for the next one year.
+The Company has assessed the recoverability and carrying value of its assets comprising property, plant and equipment, intangible assets, right of use assets, investments, inventory, advances, trade receivables, deferred taxes, other financial and non-financial assets as at balance sheet date using various internal and external information up to the date of approval of these financial statements.
 Based on current indicators of future economic conditions, the Company expects to recover the carrying amount of these assets.
-The situation is changing rapidly giving rise to inherent uncertainty around the extent and timing of the potential future impact of the COVID-19 which may be different from that estimated as at the date of approval of these consolidated financial statements.
+Changing situation of pandemic is giving rise to inherent uncertainty around the extent and timing of the potential future impact of the COVID-19 pandemic which may be different from that estimated as at the date of approval of these financial statements and the Company will continue to closely observe the evolving scenario and take into account any future developments arising out of the same.